SydianAndrewChen/Project3-CUDA-Path-Tracer/README.md

         - CPU only for now
         - [ ] Figure out how to build `oidn` for cuda
     - [ ] Integrate it into project

+- [x] Sort by shader
+    - No speedup observed?

+10.1

+- [ ] Reflective
+- [ ] Refractive

+- [ ] Camera refactor
+    - [ ] Abstract the camera class
+    - [ ] Export camera from gltf

+- [ ] Field of depth

+- [ ] Light refactor
+    - [ ] Implement a light class
+        - [ ] Consider how to make it compatible with emissive bsdfs

+- [ ] Material refactor
+    - [ ] May need to refactor material as a combination of different bsdfs
+        - according to pbrt

+- [ ] Primitve refactor
+    - [ ] Support more primitive besdies triangles(not so urgent)